abaumgarten42/SCSM_Useful_PSscripts/README.md

 Microsoft System Center Service Manager
 - Some helpful PowerShell scripts for SCSM
 - SMLets are required: https://github.com/SMLets/SMLets
-- *The scripts were published before in the Microsoft Technet Gallery (retired)*
+- *Some scripts were published before in the Microsoft Technet Gallery (retired)*
 - *Should work with SCSM 2012/2012R2/2016/2019*

 -----------------